CycleSafe/CycleSafe_deploy/readme.md

 5. Get the secret key from someone already on the project.
 Add it as an environment variable.
 6. If you are using virtualenv, add the secret key to YOURENVIRONMENTNAME/bin/activate:
-7.

    > export SECRET_KEY='ADD_YOUR_SECRET_KEY_STRING_HERE'
-7. Run Django's DB management tools: syncdb, schemamigration, and migrate.
-Read up on these if you don't know what they already are, THEN:
-   > python manage.py syncdb

-   > python manage.py schemamigration app --initial

-   > python manage.py migrate app

-   > python manage.py migrate tastypie

-8. Run your local server
-  > python manage.py runserver 0.0.0.0:8000 (or leave the IP address and port run on your localhost default)
+7. Follow the instructions at the bottom of this doc to get your DB set up.
  To get your own DB set up, do the following:

 For sqlite3:
  1. Create a new instance of sqlite3 in the project root, /CycleSafe_deploy